 Tahoe Trail Guide is your online resource for hiking, backpacking, cross-country skiing, and snowshoeing at Lake Tahoe.
 To help you navigate this website more effectively, I’ve organized it into three main categories.
 They are Tahoe Trails, Lessons Learned, and Trail Journal.
 To further help you search the site, I’ve tagged each article with specific search words.
 When looking at the search word “cloud,” you’ll notice that some words appear larger (literally bigger, not necessarily longer) than others.
 This means there are more articles related to those search words.
 Below is a brief description of each Tahoe Trail Guide category, followed by a few notes regarding the long-term vision for the website.

-The trails featured on Tahoe Trail Guide will be located in and around the Lake Tahoe Basin, although there will be some that extend beyond.
+The trails featured on Tahoe Trail Guide are located in and around the Lake Tahoe Basin, although there will be some that extend beyond.
 For example, the Pacific Crest Trail travels far north and south of the Tahoe Basin, and the Tahoe Yosemite Trail begins at Meeks Bay and continues south to Tuolumne Meadows in Yosemite National Park.
-There are also numerous national forests and wilderness areas that either border Lake Tahoe or are close to it.
+There are also multiple national forests and wilderness areas that border Lake Tahoe or are close to it.
 Trails in these areas will also be featured on Tahoe Trail Guide.